Dingle Way – 8 Days

 Distance: 25.3 km / 15.8 miles, Ascent: 683 m / 2050 ft, Approximate walking time: 7 / 8 hours

 - Day 6 / Dunquin to Boherboy Village

-- Once again another superb section of the trail; which takes you north along the western-foot of the peninsula; by Ferriters Cove and the rugged sea-cliffs of the Three Sisters.
-From here the trail swings east to take you along by the sandy beaches on Smerwick Harbour.
-Distance: 22 km/15 miles, Ascent: 429 m/1287 ft Approximate walking time: 6/7 hrs
+Once again, another superb section of the trail awaits you which takes you north along the western foot of the peninsula by Ferriter's Cove and the rugged sea-cliffs of the Three Sisters.
+From here the trail swings east to take you along by the sandy beaches of Smerwick Harbour.
+Your day finishes in the village of Feohanagh.

 - Day 7 / Boherboy Village to Cloghane

 This is one of the most remote sections of the Dingle Way, offering you a combination of history and breathtaking scenery.